3y3l3ss0ur0b0r0s/qrcodetool/README.md

 # qrcodetool
-QR Code Tool is a basic QR code encoder and decoder that opens in the terminal window.
+QR Code Tool is a basic QR code encoder and decoder that runs in the terminal window.

 QR Code Tool was written in Python by Danielle Bertulfo (danielle.bertulfo.coding@gmail.com) on 03/18/2022.